-The grid pattern of the main level’s white ceiling looked like an upside-down waffle.
-The flat lights were the waffle’s indentations and the beams which framed the light-grids were the raised ridges.
-As I walked under the pale waffle, I passed big leather couches near the entrance and headed over to the large Children’s Area in the southeast corner.
-Reading benches were placed near the tall windows, creating handy places to perch when the call to read struck.
-I liked the inclusive display of books propped on top of a non-fiction shelf: Goddesses, Heroes and Shamans, Sikhism, and Many Ways: How Families Practice Their Beliefs and Religions.
+As I walked under the pale waffle, I passed leather couches near the entrance and headed over to the large Children’s Area in the southeast corner.
+Reading benches were placed near the tall windows, creating ready perches for when the call to read struck.
+An inclusive display of books was propped on top of a non-fiction shelf: Goddesses, Heroes and Shamans, Sikhism, and Many Ways: How Families Practice Their Beliefs and Religions.

-As I meandered through the rest of the library, I marvelled at the size of the foreign language collections: French, Serbian, Chinese, and Estonian.
-There used to be a Japanese collection as well, but a notice advised that it had been moved to North York Library.
-ESL and Literacy materials abounded, and a North Toronto Local History Section was available for researchers to dig into.
+As I meandered through the rest of the library, I marveled at the size of the foreign language collections: French, Serbian, Chinese, and Estonian.
+ESL and Literacy materials abounded, and a North Toronto Local History Section was available for researchers.